-Uber, thus far, has largely been able to counteract the effects of high churn through its high take rate and short payback period.
+Uber, thus far, has largely been able to counteract the deleterious effects of high churn through its high take rate and short payback period.

 Over that same period, the company spent an average of about $230M per month on sales and marketing and about $110M per month on partner incentives.
 Uber’s acquisition spend has always been tilted towards drivers — referral bonuses for drivers coming in at $200 — $5,000 compared to $20 — $40 for riders.

-Assuming then we set aside 80% of all Uber’s monthly sales & marketing spend for driver acquisition, plus partner incentives, we end up with an average driver acquisition cost of about $650.
+If we set aside 80% of all Uber’s monthly sales & marketing spend for driver acquisition, plus partner incentives, we end up with an average driver acquisition cost of about $650.

 At a 12.5% monthly churn rate, you lose about a third of your drivers after three months, but the impact of this is difficult to model precisely.

 Uber argues that its drivers churn out by design, because Uber is less a “job” and more an “in-between” and part-time solution.
 Uber certainly hasn’t run out of drivers yet.
 But Uber’s already-low retention rate and relatively high take rate make it harder to see how Uber will cut driver acquisition costs in the future or decrease churn.

 Despite ads claiming drivers could earn $90,000 a year or on average, make $25 an hour, the average take-home pay of an Uber driver in the United States today — after expenses — is still only about $10 an hour.
 At 40 hours a week with a family of two, that is near or at the poverty line.